Delves History, Family Crest & Coats of Arms

 The surname Delves was first found in Cheshire at Doddington, an ecclesiastical district, in the parish of Wybunbury, union and hundred of Nantwich.
 "In a mutilated tower which formed part of Doddington Castle, erected by Sir John Delves in 1364, are preserved statues of Lord Audley and his four squires, who fought under the Black Prince at Poitiers."

-Important Dates for the Delves family
+Early History of the Delves family

 This web page shows only a small excerpt of our Delves research.
 Another 111 words (8 lines of text) covering the years 1455, 1487 and 1172 are included under the topic Early Delves History in all our PDF Extended History products and printed products wherever possible.